check_es_system (Elasticsearch and OpenSearch monitoring plugin)

-This is a monitoring plugin to check the status of an ElasticSearch cluster node.
+This is a monitoring plugin to check the status of an ElasticSearch (or OpenSearch) cluster or node.
 Besides the classical status check (green, yellow, red) this plugin also allows to monitor resouce usage (cpu, disk, memory) of the cluster or even on local cluster nodes (-L).

 Besides that, the plugin offers additional (advanced) checks of a Elasticsearch node/cluster (Java Threads, Thread Pool Statistics, Master Verification, Read-Only Indexes, ...).